 Most owners wonder how long should a puppy be in a crate.
 See the table below to help you determine how long you can crate your dog, based on their age.

 |Dog’s age||Maximum time in a crate|

 What To Consider

-If you have to work an 8-hour shift, your puppy can’t stay in the crate that long.
-Try to figure out a way to give them a mid-day break from the crate.
-Take them out for a walk so they can stretch their legs and do their business.
-If you can’t do this yourself, see if someone else can do it for you or consider hiring a dog walker.
+If you have an 8-hour shift at work, you should find some solution for your puppy because they can’t stay in a crate that long.
+Think about how to organize breaks from the crate during the day for your pet.
+It can be a short walk together so they can stretch their legs and do their business.
+If you don’t have time for it, ask your friends for help or consider hiring a dog walker.

-If your furry friend is sick and can’t hold it in, crate time should go down.
+If your four-legged friend is sick and can’t hold it, put the crate away until better times.

 When You Should Re-Consider Crate Training

 These crate time guidelines don’t apply to all dogs.
 Some breeds need more activity and attention than others and some dogs don’t handle crates well.
 If not introduced properly, some dogs get anxious about their crates.
 When raising a puppy, try to make crates their happy place and not punishment.

 If your dog starts to panic around and inside of their crate or has separation anxiety, you should avoid using a crate.
 You could keep your pup in a puppy-proofed area in your home and monitor them with Petcube Bites, a pet camera that will dispense treats and allow you to check in vocally with a word of praise now and then.

 Leaving a dog in a crate for 12 hours straight, especially on a daily basis, is considered cruel.